Step-by-Step Guide to Implementing Consistent Hash Routing

 Common Mistakes & Failure Mode Analysis

 What hash function is optimal for database shard routing?
-MurmurHash3 (128-bit) or SHA-256 provide uniform distribution with low collision rates and high throughput.
-They avoid the modulo bias inherent in simpler functions and maintain cryptographic dispersion across large keyspaces.
+MurmurHash3 (128-bit) or xxHash provide uniform distribution with low collision rates and high throughput.
+They avoid the modulo bias inherent in CRC32 and maintain excellent distribution across large keyspaces.

 Can consistent hash routing handle composite primary keys?
 Yes.
-By concatenating or hashing composite key components into a single deterministic string before ring traversal, you ensure tenant and entity isolation.
+Concatenate or hash composite key components into a single deterministic string before ring traversal to ensure tenant and entity isolation.
 Validate the composite hash output against your partitioning schema to prevent cross-tenant data leakage.